 |Operational fees||Fees paid to service providers (administrator, auditor, legal, custody bank, etc..) as well as, state bluesky fees, SEC registration fees, trustee fees, and out of pocket fees (printing, postage, etc…), etc.|

 |12b-1 fees||If applicable – marketing and distribution fee allocated to the fund and included in expense ratio.|

 *Advisers generally set a management fee and enter into an Expense Limitation Agreement, establishing an expense cap for the fund.
 When the funds are operating above the expense cap, the adviser is required to waive a portion of their management fee to reduce total expenses to the capped amount.
 In some cases, particularly with a new, small fund, the adviser may need to reimburse the fund out of pocket to keep fund expenses below the cap.

 The graphic below demonstrates the various organizational components that service or are a party to a mutual fund.
-Hover over each segment for more information.
+Click each segment for more information.

 It’s important to leverage the experience and expertise of fund service providers early in the fund exploration process.
 Ultimus educates advisers on the process and assists with required service provider engagements including recommendations for counsel, auditor and others needed.
 Ultimately, when it comes to organizing and launching funds, we will take the lead, managing the entire fund organizational process, guiding advisers throughout.